4front/website/docs/install/local.md

 $ 4front login
 ~~~

+## Deploy Your First App

-Now create an initial organization for you apps to live:
+First create an initial organization for you apps to live:

 ~~~sh
 $ 4front create-organization --org-name "Demo Org"
 ~~~

-Finally go ahead and create your first app!
+Now go ahead and create your first app!

 ~~~sh
 $ 4front create-app